khaliza6604/RSIC_2/README.md

 * *Optimize Resources:* Focus resources on the most suitable candidates, ensuring only the best are prioritized for final stages.
 * *Improve Accuracy:* Provide a more precise matching system to align candidate skills and experience with job requirements.

+### Main Features
+* *Company Funfact:* Lets companies share unique and interesting facts about their culture, achievements, and values.
+This feature gives applicants a better sense of each company’s environment and helps build a positive employer brand.
+* *Job Matching:* Uses AI to match applicants with jobs based on qualifications like experience, education, skills etc. This feature streamlines job searching for candidates and enhances hiring accuracy for employers by "swiping" the company.
+* *User Profile:* Allows applicants to create and manage their profiles, showcasing education, work experience, skills, certifications etc. It simplifies job applications by keeping all key information in one place.

+### Purpose of Jobfit
+Jobfit was created to address key challenges in recruitment by making the hiring process faster, more accurate, and unbiased.
+With the use of AI, Jobfit automates the screening of applications, matches candidates to suitable roles, and reduces the administrative workload for hiring teams.
+This app aims to ensure that companies find the right talent quickly, while also providing a transparent and fair recruitment experience for job seekers.
+In a competitive job market, Jobfit streamlines recruitment, saves time and costs, and enhances the overall hiring experience.

 ## System Requirements
 #### Functional Requirements